osrf/gazebo_tutorials/guided_b/tutorial3.md

       * Model Database: Located in the bottom half of the Palette is a list of *models*.
 These are models on your local computer or models available for download from the online model database.
-      They can be inserted into the editor in the same way as simple shapes and custom meshes.
+      They can be inserted into the Model Editor in the same way as simple shapes and custom meshes.
 Once inserted, they become a part of the model you are building.
 We refer to them as *Nested Models*.